 COURT CONVICTION: The DMV will issue a restricted license under CVC 13352.4 immediately after a court conviction when the driver (1) submits proof of enrollment or completion of an alcohol education program (2) submits proof of insurance (3) pays all fees.
 So, a driver who had a “set aside” at the DMV, can receive the restricted driver’s license immediately.
 A driver who, in addition to suffering a court conviction, also lost a DMV hearing, will not be able to receive a restricted license, until 30 days after a first DUI license suspension based on the lost DMV hearing.

-So, for those who loose a DMV hearing only, a restricted license is available for 5 month after waiting 30 days.
-For those only got a conviction from court for a first offense DUI, the restricted license is available right away until the suspension expires in 6 month.
-For those who lost the DMV hearing and suffered a conviction, the restricted license is available 30 days after the DMV imposes a first offense DUI suspension after a lost APS hearing and the restriction is for 5 month.
-I am emphasizing “30 days after the DMV imposes a suspension after a lost APS hearing” because, the timing of the APS hearing is key to making sure the license is available right away.
+So, for those who lose a DMV hearing only, a restricted license is available for 5 months after waiting 30 days.
+For those who only got a suspension after a conviction from the court for a first-offense DUI, the restricted license is available right away until the suspension expires in 6 months.
+For those who lost the DMV hearing and suffered a conviction, the restricted license is available 30 days after the DMV imposes a first-offense DUI suspension after a lost APS hearing and the restriction is for 5 months.
+I am emphasizing “30 days after the DMV imposes a suspension after a lost APS hearing” because the timing of the APS hearing is key to making sure the license is available right away.

 A DMV action under Admin Per Se laws (VC13353.2), with no priors within 10 years, – will result in a 1 years suspension of the driving privilege (CVC 13353.3)(b)(2)).
 In other words, if you have a DMV hearing and lose it, the DMV will suspend your driver’s license for 1 year because you lost that hearing.